Lab 01: Dealing with Spatial Data in Python

 From the info()

-, we can see that there are 642 restaurants in Bristol according to OSM.
-Note. that OSM is a valunteered geographic information platform.
+, we can see that there are 698 restaurants in Bristol according to OSM (you might see a different number depending on which version of OSM data you have downloaded).
+Note that OSM is a volunteered geographic information platform.
 So the quality, accuracy, and completness of the data might be low.

 using sjoin()